react-cosmos/react-cosmos/DEVLOG.md

+Q: What's the different between a method and an event in the plugin API?

+- Calling a method that hasn't been registered fails.
+Emitting an event that nobody's listening to doesn't.
+- A method can return a value.
+An event listener can't.
+- Only one handler can be registered for a method name.
+Multiple listeners can be added for an event name.

+---

+Q: What's the vision for the plugin UI and the shortcomings in the current implementation?

+The vision is for the plugin API to go beyond React.
+Not because I want to use other renderers, but because not all plugin parts are related to rendering.
+Here are the main plugin parts:

+1. Shared state
+2. Public methods
+3. Plugin event listeners
+4. Other event listeners (eg. on window scroll)
+5. Render output

+Each plugin handler has access to a _plugin context_.
+With the plugin context we can read and write shared state, call public methods of other plugins and emit events.
+All this is possible outside React's context.
+So _a lot_ of what goes on in a UI plugin doesn't result in visual output (eg. DOM nodes).

+The existing UI plugins have already been designed around this architecture, but the current plugin API is not quite _there_ yet.
+Until I have time to design the _ultimate UI plugin API_, all plugins parts are forced into the React lifecycle.
+This allowed me to focus on shipping Cosmos and not get completely sidetracked by the plugin API (as exciting as it is).

+Notes to remember when iterating on the plugin API:

+- Add support for `slotProps` — props that are passed to a UI _slot_ at run time by the slot's parent component

+---

 Q: Why does Lerna what to publish new versions for packages that haven't changed?

 Eg. `lerna changed` returns `react-cosmos-shared`.
 But `lerna diff react-cosmos-shared` returns null.